-We define homework as any activity that pupils undertake outside of school lesson time, either on their own or with the support of family members.
+At Great Sankey Primary School, we define homework as any activity that pupils undertake outside of school lesson time, either on their own or with the support of family members.
 At Great Sankey Primary we have a strong commitment to parental involvement and see homework as one way of developing this partnership.